tetcore/substrate-beginner-workshop/4/README.md

 > **Note:** Traits are similar to a feature often called interfaces in other languages, although with some differences.

-In this section we will use Substrate's included balances module and integrate it into our custom runtime module.
+In this section we will use Substrate's included balances pallet and integrate it into our custom pallet.
 We will introduce a deposit for when users store a proof on-chain:

 * Users who submit a proof will have to "reserve" a fee.